Skip to main content

 1. Lean core — does this add to core, or could it be a plugin/hook/SDK extension?

-2. Stable contracts — does this change public plugin-sdk, hook, or gateway API surfaces?
-If yes, is there a migration path?
+2. Stable contracts — does this change public plugin-sdk, hook, or gateway API?
+If so, is there a migration path?

 Cherry-picks from upstream openclaw

 We selectively adopt changes from upstream openclaw.
-The bar is:
+The bar:

 1. Does it improve stability or extensibility?

 2. Does it touch core contracts (plugin-sdk, hooks, gateway, routing)?
-If yes, a detailed stability rationale is required.
+If so, a detailed stability rationale is required.

 3. Does it add platform-specific dependencies that belong in a transport integration?